 Although this remains a good idea, it isn't exactly true.
 You can get the throttle position sensor separate from an entire assembly and yes this saves you money.

-In fact, you'll save an average of $100 depending on where you source the parts from.
-With that said, if just replace the TPS without cleaning the throttle body and repairing any sticky situations the problem persists and the low power light and related check engine light codes return.
+In fact, you could save around $100 depending on where you source the parts from.
+With that said, if just replace the TPS without cleaning the throttle body and repairing any sticky situations, the problem persists and the low power light and related check engine light codes return.

 Another issue that we have to talk about before we move on is the electrical connections between the electronic control module and the throttle actuator.